Alert Source Discuss

 Motivation

-Content addressing by it’s hash is a common pattern in database design.
-It allows to store and retrieve data by it’s unique footprint in the storage.
-This pattern is widely used in the industry and it allows to abstract from actual storage location and allows to reuse the same bytecode in multiple contracts.
+Content addressing by hash is a common pattern in database design.
+It allows to store and retrieve data by its unique footprint in the storage.
+This pattern is widely used in the industry and it allows abstracting the actual storage location and allows reusing the same bytecode in multiple contracts.

 Today, existing contract discovery relies on addresses, which are non-deterministic and can be obfuscated through proxies.
 Indexing by bytecode hash provides a deterministic and tamper-proof way to identify and verify contract code, enhancing security and trust in the Ethereum ecosystem.